All Episodes

 Remember the primary rule for any callers to make the host look good.

-Anyway, now here's how this is gonna work, folks, when uh when we get into the next half hour, and the simulcast actually begins.
+Anyway, here's how this is going to work, folks, when we get into the next half hour and the simulcast actually begins.

-During the bottom of the hour break at 1.30, Martha will come in here and she'll sit down uh right across from me at the desk.
+During the bottom-of-the-hour break at 1.30, Martha will come in here and she'll sit down right across from me at the desk.

 Now, this is her show.